zarr-conventions/spatial/README.md

 Yes!
 The `spatial:` convention is useful on its own for:

-- Non-geospatial data with spatial relationships (microscopy, engineering drawings)
+- Non-geospatial data with spatial relationships (microscopy, medical imaging)
 - Data where coordinates are in abstract units
 - Workflows that don't need formal CRS definitions
 - Cases where CRS information is managed separately